-\subsection{Interactive components}
+\subsection{Interactive Components}

-In the following section, we describe the software components that enable the users to interact with the simulations running in containers.
-Some of the technologies are used in remote computing and High Performance Computing (HPC) simulation services~\cite{meier2014visualization,turbovnc}.
+Here we describe the software components that enable users to interact with the simulations running in containers.
+Some of these technologies are used in remote computing and High-Performance Computing (HPC) simulation services \cite{meier2014visualization}.